mdn/translated-content/README.md

    export CONTENT_TRANSLATED_ROOT=/path/to/translated-content/files
    ```

-   But you'll have to newly-set this every time you open up a new terminal window.
-Instead, you could put the environment variable setting in an `.env` file in the root of your content repo.
-This is most easily done using the following command:
+   You must set this every time you start a new shell or terminal session.
+To avoid this, you can put the environment variable in a `.env` file at the root of your content repo.
+You can do this with the following command:

    ```bash
    echo CONTENT_TRANSLATED_ROOT=/path/to/translated-content/files >> .env